 \subsection{Reactivity}

-To probe polymer-specific reactivity under realistic, condensed-phase environments, we generate reactive configurations through single-ended artificial force-induced reaction (AFIR)\cite{maeda2016afir, levine_large_2023} searches that target bond dissociation events within polymer chains.
-AFIR trajectories, which serve to approximate the minimum energy pathway between reactants and their products, are initialized from a converged MD trajectory frame resulting from Section~\ref{ssec:simulating_dynamics}.
+To probe polymer-specific reactivity in realistic, complex condensed-phase environments, we generate reactive configurations through single-ended artificial force-induced reaction (AFIR) \cite{maeda2016afir, levine_large_2023} searches that target bond dissociation events within polymer chains.
+AFIR trajectories, which serve to approximate the minimum energy pathway between reactants and their products, are initialized from a converged MD trajectory frame resulting from Section~\ref{ssec:simulating_dynamics}, but additionally with a subset of structures subjected to protonation or deprotonation at an allowable functional group near the bond being stretched.
 Bond dissociations in polymer systems are important for the study of thermal, photochemical, and mechanical degradation as well as reversible and living polymerizations, but also serve as a facile way to explore polymer reactivity across various monomer and co-monomer compositions.
+We further note that the bond is intentionally stretched far beyond its breakage distance, often causing subsequent reactive events between dangling atoms and other polymer and/or solvent atoms.
 Additional details are provided in Appendix \ref{sec:app:react_details}.